saltire

 Team Leagues

-A team consists of 5 players, with the highest rated playing board 1 and so on.
-A league usually consists of 6 teams, though other numbers can be catered for.
-In a 6-team league, each player is paired against a single opponent from one of the other teams with the same board number, and plays 2 games (one White, one Black).
+In the postal league a team will consist of 5 players, with the highest rated playing board 1 and so on.
+A league will usually consist of 6 teams, though other numbers can be catered for.
+In a 6-team league, each player is paired against a single opponent from one of the other teams with the same board number, and plays two games (one White, one Black).
 In a league with other than 6 teams, the pairing rules may result in a player being matched with one or two opponents from different teams, but with the same board number.
-2 games are played with an equal colour split for each player and each team in total.
+Two games are played with an equal colour split for each player and each team in total.

 Challengers

-This event operates on a rolling format to allow players to arrange games as flexibly as possible (e.g. to cater for new joiners during a year, or periods of low activity in other events).
-Entrants are broadly classified as beginner, intermediate or advanced strength to assist with like pairings, but developing players are encouraged to challenge above their level to gain experience.
-Certificates are awarded for best playing performance(s) during a season.
+This event operates on a rolling format to allow players to arrange games as flexibly as possible (e.g. to cater for new joiners during a year, or periods of low activity in other events) and players may request additional games at any time.
+Certificates are awarded for best playing performance(s) during the cycle, provided players have played 4 matches (8 games) against 3 different opponents.
+All games commencing in 2012 will be part of the 2012-13 cycle.

 International Friendly Matches